ReLoia/TecnoMap/README.md

     * Pre-configured markers
 3.  **Web Map Integration:** The data served by TecnoMap will then be fetched using TecnoMap Extension from the web map at [https://mappa.tecnocraft.net/](https://mappa.tecnocraft.net/), allowing you to visualize your Minecraft world in real-time.

+### Player Position
+You will see your real-time position on the map.
+The coordinates are updated every second.

+### Markers
+Currently these are the marked locations:
+- Parco Centrale
+- IKEA
+- Legione Carabinieri
+- Palazzo Sant'Ayama
+- Palazzo di Giustizia
+- Banca
+- Scuola
+- Galleria D. Baffoni
+- Purissima
+- Giornalaio
+- Caserma Vigili del Fuoco
+- Case Popolari

+****
+**See the screenshot and video below for a preview of the map and the markers.**

 ## Installation (Minecraft Mod)

 *(Please adapt this section based on your mod loader and distribution method)*